wmww/bfstack/engine/readme.md

 A whitespace-separated `|` can be inserted and has no effect.
 It can be used for indicating layout and whatnot.

-### Test Input
-Lines queuing test input have the same syntax as assertions, except that they start with a `$` and don't have a current cell marker.
-Test input has no effect if the program is being run interactively (real user input is __not__ checked against it).
-If not being run interactively, matching values are generated and queued up.
-Random values are chosen if the matcher can match more than one value.
-All input must be consumed before the end of the program or the next test input line.

 ### Matcher Syntax
 Matchers are composable expressions that can either match or not match a cell value.
 Whitespace is not allowed within a matcher.
 Matchers are composed of:
 - `0`, `1`, `48`, etc: value literals match only their exact value.